 Important: Do not stop paying your Part D late enrollment penalty while you're waiting for a review of the decision about your late enrollment penalty.
-If you do, you could be disenrolled for failure to pay your Part D late enrollment penalty.
+If you do, you could be disenrolled for failure to pay your plan premiums.